imhicihu/Experimental-inner-projects/links_collected.md

     - [Percollate](https://github.com/danburzo/percollate/)
 * SPA deployment
     - ~~[Zeit Now](https://zeit.co/docs): cloud platform for static sites and Serverless Functions.
 It enables developers to host websites and web services that deploy instantly, scale automatically, and requires no supervision, all with no configuration.~~
-    - [Vercel](https://vercel.com/): Vercel is the optimal workflow for frontend teams.
-All-in-one: Static and JAMstack deployment, Serverless Functions, and Global CDN
 * Code sharing (and invitation to participate too)
     - ~~[Heroku & Slack](https://macadmins.herokuapp.com/) => [Slacking](https://github.com/rauchg/slackin)~~
 * Speech recognition